-If it was my husband making the dinner, I always felt guilty for asking the family to forgo the sauce on my behalf.
+If it was my husband making the dinner, I always felt guilty for asking the family to forgo barbecue sauce on my behalf.
 This is no longer the case.
 I love this barbecue sauce and can indulge freely.

 This sauce is from a South Carolina recipe that's been perfected over four generations.
 Common ingredients in mustard-based sauces include molasses and vinegar and a great blend of herbs and spices.
 You will not miss the tomatoes at all, and your guests and family will enjoy this as well.

 If you are bored of Alfredo sauce and want a little bit of a flavor kick, you will enjoy pesto-based sauces, which include basil, garlic, sunflower oil, spinach, and a touch of cheese in its ingredients.
 Pesto sauce goes far as the taste is very concentrated and the oil helps it spread through the dish more.
 I usually use a few teaspoons per serving.